 The Sacrament of the Anointing of the Sick can be offered.
 Please call the parish office to schedule.

-If you are interested and would like to share your time and talents as a pastoral visitor, please contact the specific ministries through the links provided or call Pat Frederick, our Pastoral Associate: 410-465-1670, ext.
+If you are interested and would like to share your time and talents as a pastoral visitor, please contact the specific ministries through the links provided or call Deacon George: 410-465-1670, ext.
 17.